lejund576/blog-stphnbkr/content/blog/general/2022/12/2022review.md

 - 2 weeks off after a stag-do weekend in April
 - 2 weeks off to focus on applying for University in June
 - 2 weeks off after passing NSE4 in September
-- 2 weeks off for World Cup
+- 2 weeks off for the World Cup
 - 2 weeks off for Christmas and New Year

 Total: 13 weeks off